Jennifer Lopez's Daughter Joins Her and Shakira During the Super Bowl Halftime Show

 Like Shakira, the crowd also went wild when J Balvin hit the stage with the 50-year-old icon.
 Together, they sang "Mi Gente," and "Qué Calor."

 The most endearing moment, however, came when J.Lo's 11-year-old daughter joined her onstage.
-Emme took to the stage in an all-white outfit and belted out the lyrics to "Let's Get Loud" with her momma.
+Emme was a total natural and belted out the lyrics to "Let's Get Loud" with her momma.

 Kevin Winter/Getty Images